NASA-SW-VnV/mesa/README.md

 ## MESA: MEssage-based System Analysis

-MESA is a runtime verification framework which allows for using concurrent monitors to check for properties specified in data parameterized temporal logic and state machines.
-MESA adopts the actor programming model, and is a framework for building actor-based monitoring systems.
-We used
+MESA is a framework that provides runtime verification of distributed systems in a nonintrusive manner.
+It checks a trace of the system under test against properties of interest, expressed in state machines and linear temporal logic formulas, where the trace is a sequence of messages entailing information about the run of the system.
+MESA is written in Scala, and employs the actor programming model, as implemented in the Akka framework.
+Finally, using asynchronous communicating actors to capture properties, it allows for decentralized monitoring of the system.

 ### User Manual